-Jekka’s permanent garden and pupils’ designs make a refreshing change
+Jekka’s permanent garden and pupils’ designs

 The RHS Malvern Spring Festival (May 11-14, 9am-6pm) celebrates both gardening and food, with show gardens, nursery displays, food producers, shopping, horticultural experts and celebrity chefs.